Part of the IDENTIFY Playbook ← Return to Hub

 Hardware-Software Link

-Your inventory must record the Unique Asset ID of the hardware where the software is installed.
-This is mandatory for traceability during a hardware swap.
+Map the version to the Unique Asset ID of the hardware.
+This is mandatory for traceability during component swaps.

 Maintenance Entity